 Objectives and Content

-The course will provide an introduction to the various food components' nutritional impact on growth, development, reproduction, health and quality of farmed fish.
+The course will provide an introduction to the various feed components' nutritional impact on growth, development, reproduction, health and quality of farmed fish.
 This involves learning about the fish's digestive system and the various nutrients' digestion, absorption, metabolism and biochemical function.
 The course also covers relevant undesirable substances in feed that can be a challenge for the health and for the seafood product produced.
 Students will also learn about alternative resources and substances used in fish feed, and the legislation that the FSA and the industry must deal with in this area.
 The course builds on the basic knowledge of biology and biochemistry.

 - Keep track of food's quantitative importance in the production of farmed fish, which feed resources you use, and the ratios between the energizing nutrient (protein, fat and carbohydrates) in commercial feeds.